FrontierPsychiatrist/jsdbc/README.md

 Known bugs
 ----------
-SQlite has issues with parallel transactions and result sets.
+* SQlite has issues with parallel transactions and result sets.
+* Executing .query with a select statement on a MySQL database won't return the connection to the pool.
+Use .select